 State Agencies are required to post the most recent results of a SFAs Administrative Review Report starting with school year 2016-2017 Transparency Requirement; USDA/FNS Final Rule: Administrative Reviews in the School Nutrition Programs 81 FR 50170).
 School FSAs are also encouraged to post their review results on their public webpage.
 The State Agency must provide results to the public upon request.

 The Administrative Review covers two critical areas and several general program areas.
 The objective of the review is to determine program compliance, provide technical assistance, address items requiring corrective action, and assess fiscal action (as applicable).
 Follow-up and high risk SFAs may require additional reviews within the three-year cycle.

 Other Federal Programs

-Per the United States Department of Agriculture (USDA) policy bulletin SP15-2018, eligible service providers must submit their requests to waive CNP requirements to their respective State agencies.
-State agencies must submit requests to waive CNP requirements to their Food and Nutrition Services (FNS) regional office.
+Per the United States Department of Agriculture (USDA) Policy Bulletin SP15-2018, eligible service providers must submit their requests to waive Child Nutrition Program (CNP) requirements to their respective State agencies.
+State agencies must submit requests to waive CNP requirements to their Food and Nutrition Service (FNS) regional office.
 FNS regional offices will review the waiver request for completeness and verify that the applicant provided the required public notice of their request.
 Notice and information provided to the public regarding the proposed waiver should be in the same manner in which the state or eligible service provider usually provides similar notices and information to the public.
 Acceptable methods include, but are not limited to: